braeden-kelly/cm25-mfkc/05-Ingress/README.md

               number: 9080
   tls:
   - hosts:
-    - lanemeyer.codemash.otherdevopsgene.dev # replace lanemeyer with your username
+    - william.codemash.otherdevopsgene.dev # replace william with your username
     - 111.222.333.444 # replace with your public IP
     secretName: acme-tls-cert
 ```